CodeandoMexico/blog/_posts/2014-10-09-experiencia-code-for-america-summit.md

 ---
 layout: post

-title: Unos hackers cívicos mexicanos en el Code for America Summit
+title: "Hackers cívicos mexicanos en el Code for America Summit"
 subtitle: "Experiencia y aprendizajes del Code for America Summit"
 cover_image: CodeForAmericaSummit.png

+excerpt: "Experiencia y aprendizajes del Code for America Summit 2014"

 author:
-  name: Equipo de Codeando México
+  name: Paulina Bustos
+  bio: Operaciones
-  twitter: codeandomexico
+  twitter: paulinabustosa
-  image: authors/cmx_icon.jpg
+  image: authors/pau.jpeg
 ---

 **Note**: Friends from Code for All,  we promise to translate this post  to  english in a couple of weeks, but for now we want to  share  our amazing  experiences and learnings with  our spanish speaking community.